TheMechanicalBeing/automate-the-boring-stuff/Chapter 8 - Input Validation/README.md

 - Write out prices for each ingredien
 - Ask for bread type, protein type, cheese, cheese type, mayo, mustard, lettuce, tomato, and quantity
 - Print out price message

+## Exercise 4 - My Multiplication Quiz

+Simple multiplication quiz program as it is in Exercise 4 with same requierements, but catch is that I should not use PythonInputPlus module